 - Standard Card: 3% cash back on gas purchases paid at the pump

 - Standard Card: $0 First Year, then $25 Annual Fee

 - Cash rewards automatically awarded to your account every month

 - No limit to cash reward earnings

 - * PenFed qualifying products include: An active checking account with direct deposit ($250 min.); a money market certificate or IRA certificate; a mortgage; an installment loan (auto loans, boat loans, motorcycle loans, travel trailer loans, personal and educational loans); an equity loan or equity line of credit with a balance; thrifty credit service, personal line of credit, education line of credit, money market savings accounts.

-promotional balance transfer rate for 18 months on Balance Transfers made between December 1, 2013 and March 31, 2014
+promotional balance transfer rate for 48 Months on Balance Transfers made between April 01, 2014 through June 30, 2014